qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 QGIS-Website
 ============

-Website is a static generated website using Sphinx, based on restructured text (rst).
+Website is a static generated website using Sphinx (http://sphinx-doc.org/), based on restructured text sources (rst: http://docutils.sourceforge.net/rst.html) and html (jinja2) templates.

 Most sources are in source/site.
 Only frontpage and landingpages are in theme/qgis-theme